| Trailing Clouds

 I think it breaks with growing self-consciousness.

-get in our own way.
+We literallyget in our own way.
 Somebody might

 laugh at us for being dreamy and